ndesilets/esp32-gauge-pod/README.md

 - Oil temperature with moving averages and horizontal bar gauge
 - Oil pressure with moving averages and horizontal bar gauge
 - Alerts for high oil temperature and low oil pressure

+## things learned
+FIXME: ESP32 built-in ADC is less than stellar